-Spring time conjures up the thoughts of cutting back hedges, weeding out gardens, cleaning out garages/storage sheds, and vacuuming under furniture that hasn’t been shifted in over a year.
-If Spring time is so associated with house and garden maintenance, then why don’t we consider spring cleaning our Investment portfolio as well?
+3 Steps to Spring Cleaning your investment portfolio and getting set for another year of growth: Spring time conjures up the thoughts of cutting back hedges, weeding out gardens, cleaning out garages/storage sheds, and vacuuming under furniture that hasn’t been shifted in over a year.
+If Spring time is so associated with house and garden maintenance.
+Then why don’t we consider spring cleaning our Investment portfolio as well?

 With the stock market retracing over recent weeks, there’s no better time than now.
 And recent stock market activity provides some interesting potential for the year ahead.
 So are you ready to Spring Clean your stock portfolio?

 Don’t buy into the Doom and Gloom!

 Although there are plenty of “Doom and Gloom” commentators driving the fear of Armageddon and lost wealth, the Australian economy is continuing to grow and is expected to remain on that path.
 We may be experiencing slower growth than in previous years.
 But, not every year can be exceptional growth.
 If it were, we would have high Inflation to deal with, and unless Interest Rates were lifted.
 We would experience an explosion in the cost of living.
 Resulting in a similar environment to Argentina or Zimbabwe (as extreme examples).

 No, the Australian economy has maintained a fairly steady annual GDP (Growth Domestic Product) growth rate over the last 20 years.
 As noted in the Australian Trade Commission “Why Australia” Benchmark Report dated June 2014, our economy is in its 23rd consecutive year of annual economic growth.
 It also suggests our average real GDP growth from 2013 to 2019 is expected to exceed all other major advanced economies.